 Not only do squirrels strongly dislike the scent and taste of coffee grounds, but most plants get a nice boost of nutrients from it.

 3. Use Cayenne Pepper

-Sprinkling potted plants with a small amount of cayenne pepper is another good method for teaching squirrels a lesson about messing with your potted plants.
-Once they get a whiff of the burning red substance they will definitely think twice before attempting to squirrel around in it again.
+Sprinkling potted plants with a small amount of cayenne pepper is another good method for teaching squirrels a lesson about messing with your flower pots.
+Once they get a whiff of the burning red substance, they will think twice before attempting to squirrel around in it again.

 This tip is also great for keeping cats out of your plants!

 Sprinkle a small amount of garlic powder on and around the plants to keep squirrels aways from plants.
 Like coffee and cayenne pepper, garlic will send squirrels running from your potted plants and up the nearest tree.

 Plants love blood meal, which is often used to increase potting mixes’ nutritional value.
 But squirrels happen to despise the smell of it.
 So, like with coffee grounds, you’re killing two birds with one stone by applying this squirrel-repelling method.